phantomdullbooth/riptiide1/README.md

 ### User Stories

 * Users should be able to create notes.
-* Users should be able to embed notes inside of other notes (feature: Wave).
+* Users should be able to embed notes within notes (feature: $wave).
 * Users should be able to encrypt notes.
 * Users should be able to organize notes into folders.
 * Users should be able to sign up and in/into an account.